 An observational study of more than 4,500 current or former smokers aged 45 to 80 years (at least 10 pack years) has found that starting around 2010, there has been a rapid rise in the prevalence of e-cigarette use among older adults with or at risk for COPD (Bowler 2017).
 Patients with mild, moderate, and severe COPD were just as likely to try and continue to use e-cigarettes as those without COPD.
 E-cigarette users had a heavier conventional cigarette smoking history and worse respiratory health, were less likely to reduce or quit conventional cigarette smoking, had higher nicotine dependence, and were more likely to report chronic bronchitis and exacerbations.
 As stated in the e cigarettes position paper from the Forum of Respiratory Societies, since electronic cigarettes generate less tar and carcinogens than combustible cigarettes, use of electronic cigarettes may cause less disease related to these components.
 However, the health risks of electronic cigarettes have not been adequately studied and evidence on the safety and efficacy of e-cigarettes is still emerging (Hartmann-Boyce 2016).
 Until long-term safety and efficacy is established, e-cigarettes cannot be recommended as a harm minimisation strategy among smokers with, or at risk of COPD.

 Refer to the following web links for further information:

 Therapeutic Goods Administration provides information:

-Lung Foundation Australia has a position statement about electronic cigarettes:< Prev Next >
+Lung Foundation Australia and the Thoracic Society of Australia and New Zealand have a joint position statement about electronic cigarettes:< Prev Next >